KiandaBPM/docs/content/docs/platform/rules/sharepoint/add-a-user-to-a-group.md

     ![Add a user to a group dialog box](/images/add-user-group-rule.jpg)

 4. Two new fields will appear:
-   For **Group title** field, select the field where the group title is stored for example, a list field.
+   For **Group title field**, select the field where the group title is stored for example, a list field.
    For **Username or User Id**, select the field where the Username or User id is stored.

 5. Once these fields are set you can also set conditions for the rule, see [Conditions](/docs/platform/rules/general/add-conditions/) for more information.